Dog-Face-Development/PyWorkout/SECURITY.md

 # Security Policy

-The security of our software products and services is serious, which includes all source code repositories managed through the GitHub user [@willtheorangeguy](https://github.com/willtheorangeguy/).
+The security of our software products and services is serious, which includes all source code repositories managed by [Dog Face Development Company](https://github.com/orgs/Dog-Face-Development).

 If you believe you have found a security vulnerability in any repository, please report it to us as described below in [Reporting a Vulnerability](#reporting-a-vulnerability).